 Refresh pan with oil if needed, add onions and sauté until tender, scraping pan regularly with a wooden spoon to break down crust.
 Add Marsala and stir to finish, reduce by 25%.

 Add this mixture to the crockpot.
 Add beef stock and cook on low for 8 hours.

-Peel and cube butternut squash and add about halfway through the cooking time.
+Peel and cube butternut squash and add during the last two hours of cooking time..

-Serve over Creamy egg pappardelle, mashed potatoes or wild and brown rice.
+Serve over fettuccini, mashed potatoes or wild and brown rice.

 From The Kitchen of Lea Ann Brown